sandervandevelde/NonSDKAzureIoTClient/readme.md

 These are production ready, production tested by many users and devices are resilient against many issues that can occur in the lifetime of an IoT device.

+## Deprecated Baltimore certificate?

+This example still shows the use of the now deprecated Baltimore TLS certificate.

+Please check [this post](https://sandervandevelde.wordpress.com/2023/01/25/does-your-azure-iot-edge-ubuntu-device-survive-the-baltimore-certificate-migration/) regarding the TLS certificate replacement.

 ## Credits

 This repo is inspired by this [blog post](https://www.petecodes.co.uk/connecting-a-raspberry-pi-pico-w-to-microsoft-azure-iot-hub-using-micropython-and-mqtt/) written by my friend Pete Gallagher @pete_codes.